Student20231/Hello/h4 Pubkey.md

   2. Pseudo-random sequences aim to mimic randomness.
 However, they are deployed periodically, thus for cryptographic suitability they must not only pass statistical test but also be computationally unpredictable.

 ### *Rosenbaum 2019: Grokking Bitcoin*

 - Chapter 2.
 Cryptographic hash functions and digital signatures:
+  1. Rosenbaum, (2019, chapter 2) explores the importance of cryptographic hash functions demonstrating how they can ensure the integrity of files over different time points;
+  2. The integration of digital signatures into the uncomplicated cookie token system can adress the challenge of fraudulent transactions;
+  3. The hashes in Bitcoin act as unique fingerprints that are challenging to replicate, ensuring data integrity;
+  4. Functions like SHA256 in Bitcoin transform digital data into fixed-length hash values;
+  5. Properties like collision resistance, pre-image resistance, and second pre-image resistance reinforce network security;
+  6. Digital signatures tied to private keys, provide a robust approval security in Bitcoin;
+  7. Furthermore, digital signatures can enhance the reliability of a cookie token system by preventing fraudulent transactions with key pair generation, signing, and verification.

 ### *Karvinen 2023*